Serve National & Global

 Ministering to those in our community who are needy or elderly by helping with home repairs, yard work, and much more.

-We have a crew of very skilled craftsmen, with a larger portion of us (non skilled) who have a servant's heart and willing hands.
+We have a crew of very skilled workers, with a larger portion of us (non skilled) who have a servant's heart and willing hands.
 We also have numerous other projects being put on hold until we have more people to help.
 People who are willing to sit and talk with some of our clients while the repairs are being made are needed as well.

 It's very helpful to know who can participate, so we can plan work teams.
 However, you can just show up at Mt.
 Zion on Saturday at 8:30 am .
-Please email our coordinator Mike West at firstname.lastname@example.org to let him know you are planning on coming.
+Please email our coordinator Mike Arnold at firstname.lastname@example.org to let him know you are planning on coming.
 Also, let him know if you have any skills in painting, construction, electrical, plumbing, etc.

 ~ You will be blessed serving with this Local Mission.
 We hope you will join our team.